jsager621/OSC.jl/README.md

 Note that compiling the C and C++ files there requires the rest of the liblo and oscpack libraries, respectively.

 # Performance
 The current state of the implementation has a lot of room for performance improvements.
-A simple read and write benchmark again liblo currently gives me:
+A simple read and write benchmark against liblo currently gives me:

 ```
 Liblo parse:  56.270000 ns per message